Lcsmarlon14/Marvel_Project/README.md

 To get a local copy of this project up and running on your machine, follow these steps:

-Clone the repository:
+#### Clone the repository:

-use the Command:
     git clone <https://github.com/Lcsmarlon14/Marvel_Project>

-### Navigate to the project directory:

-    cd <Marvel_project>

-Open the index.html file in a web browser to view the web page.
+Open the folder where you saved it, and find the files.
+Find the index.html file in a web browser to view the web page.

 ### :open_book: Learn More